BFH-Project1-HS24-KMS4-2/ai-aided-caches-n-logs-monitoring-n-wiping-demon/README.md

 ## Features

+- **Search**: Allows users to search for log/cache-files or specific files with a given pattern within the file system.
 - **Monitoring**: Tracks cache and log files within the file system.
 - **AI Integration**: Analyzes files to understand their utility and whether deletion is recommended.
 - **File Wiping/Deletion**: Securely wipes or deletes files based on AI recommendations and user approval.